helrond/clbsj.org/_posts/2021-05-06-scholar-activist-encounter-rabbi-michael-feinberg-and-dr-norman-gottwald.md

 series: scholar-activist-encounters
 published: true
 time: '7:30pm Eastern Time'
-title: 'Rabbi Michael Feinberg and Dr. Norman Gottwald'
+title: Rabbi Michael Feinberg and Dr. Norman Gottwald
 description: >-
   The Center and Library for the Bible and Social Justice and the Religion and Socialism Working Group of the Democratic Socialists of America invite you to